hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

 ---

-Selecting the right alert is a decision making skill mixed with gut feeling and cyber security experience.
-Knowing where are the pitfalls an analyst might unknowingly do will help to mature the thinking.
-For easier analysis of how SOC analyst work, a typical alert analysis will be divided into three main phases
+The process of selecting the right alert for investigation is a decision-making skill that is influenced by a combination of gut feeling and cybersecurity experience.
+Knowing the potential pitfalls that an analyst may unknowingly fall into can help to improve their thinking and analysis.
+To make it easier to understand how SOC analysts work, a typical alert analysis can be divided into three main phases:

 1- Alert selection
 2- Analysis
 3- Security writing

-Each phase has it's own analysis pitfalls, for example consider below alerts that may appear in a SOC detection platform.
-Alert selection, analysis and writing differ in quality depending on the analyst experience and metacongitive awareness.
+Each phase has its own potential pitfalls, and the quality of the analysis can vary depending on the analyst's experience and metacognitive awareness.
+Some examples of alerts that may appear in a SOC detection platform are:

+- A sudden spike in network traffic from a specific IP address
+- An unusual number of login attempts from a particular user
+- A suspicious file detected on a client's endpoint

+Each of these alerts requires a different approach and decision-making process, and the analyst must be aware of the potential pitfalls and biases that may affect their analysis.

 <br>